ivanbabko/goodrocket-css/README.md

 **Note:** Component classes are prefixed with a `c-` to help us understand what these classes do when we look at the markup (e.g., `<a class="c-btn">`).
+Component classes can be combined with Object classes in the markup to take advantage of already available abstractions in the Objects layer.
+For example, `<div class="o-media c-comment">` means we're extending media object and creating its specific implementation &mdash; a comment block.

 ### Utilities